 So far, the kid had been rather compliant, and had only eaten all of their food which they would be charging Capsule Corp extra for in reimbursement.
 Because the kid had been compliant, the mission had gone without a hitch so far.
 That could change in a heartbeat however, especially since the kid's father was out doing only the Gods knew what, and could return home at any minute to find his son gone and come looking for him.

-He'd been country raised and had seen enough things in the places that were well away from "civilization" to know that magic was real, and that it could very well be a serious concern in his near future, either from the kid who'd turned into a giant ape in front of the cameras at the most recent Tenkaichi Budokai or from the scarred man who was likely the kid's father, and here, in this relatively small jet that was winging its way to Capsule Corp, he didn't have any of the items he'd learned from his elderly grandmother were necessary for protecting one from supernatural evils and turning magic against its caster.
+He'd been country raised and had seen enough things in the places that were well away from "civilization" to know that magic was real, and that it could very well be a serious concern in his near future, either from the kid who'd turned into a giant ape in front of the cameras at the most recent Tenkaichi Budokai or from the scarred man who was likely the kid's father.
+This made him even more nervous than the others, since here, in this relatively small jet that was winging its way to Capsule Corp, he didn't have any of the items he'd learned from his elderly grandmother were necessary for protecting one from supernatural evils and turning magic against its caster.
 Because he didn't have them, he was starting to feel completely naked despite the fact that his city-bred partners repeatedly told him there was nothing to worry about as they scoffed at his "superstitious" behavior.